-Shares represented by a properly executed proxy (in paper form, by Internet or by telephone) that is timely received, and not subsequently revoked, will be voted at the annual meeting or any adjournments or postponements thereof in the manner directed on the proxy.
-Henry J. Herrmann and Alan W. Kosloff are named as proxy holders in the proxy form and have been designated by the Board to represent you and vote your shares at the annual meeting.
-All shares represented by a properly executed proxy on which no choice is specified will be voted (1) FOR the election of Henry J. Herrmann and James M. Raines as Class III directors, (2) FOR the approval, on an advisory basis, of the compensation paid to our named executive officers, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, (3) FOR the ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the 2013 fiscal year, and (4) in accordance with the proxy holders' best judgment as to any other business that properly comes before the annual meeting.
+Shares represented by a properly executed proxy (in paper form, by Internet or by telephone) that is timely received, and not subsequently revoked, will be voted at the Annual Meeting or any adjournments or postponements thereof in the manner directed on the proxy.
+Henry J. Herrmann and Alan W. Kosloff are named as proxy holders in the proxy form and have been designated by the Board to represent you and vote your shares at the Annual Meeting.
+All shares represented by a properly executed proxy on which no choice is specified will be voted (1) FOR the election of Thomas C. Godlasky, Dennis E. Logue and Michael F. Morrissey as Class II directors, (2) FOR the approval, on an advisory basis, of the compensation paid to our named executive officers, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, (3) FOR the ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the 2015 fiscal year, and (4) in accordance with the proxy holders' best judgment as to any other business that properly comes before the Annual Meeting.

-This Proxy Statement is considered to be voting instructions for the trustees of the Waddell & Reed Financial, Inc. 401(k) and Thrift Plan, the Torchmark Corporation Savings and Investment Plan, and the Liberty National Life Insurance Company 401(k) Plan for our Class A common stock allocated to individual accounts under those plans.
-If account information is the same, participants in the plan (who are also stockholders of record) will receive a single proxy representing all of their shares.
-If a plan participant does not submit a proxy to us, the trustees of the plan in which shares are allocated to his or her individual account will vote such shares in the same proportion as the total shares in such plan for which directions have been received.
+This Proxy Statement is considered to be voting instructions for the trustee of the Waddell & Reed Financial, Inc. 401(k) and Thrift Plan for our Class A common stock allocated to individual accounts under that plan.
+If account information is the same, participants in the plan who are also stockholders of record will receive a single proxy representing all of their shares.
+If a plan participant does not submit a proxy to us, the trustee of the plan will vote the shares allocated to the participant's account in the same proportion as the total shares in the plan for which directions have been received.